tlswg/tls13-spec/draft-ietf-tls-tls13.md

 using an MD5 hash MUST send a "bad_certificate" alert message and close the connection.

+As SHA-1 and SHA-224 are deprecated, support for them is NOT RECOMMENDED.
-Endpoints receiving certificates using SHA-1 hashes MAY send a "bad_certificate" alert message and close the connection.
+Endpoints that reject chains due to use of a deprecated SHA hash MUST send a fatal "bad_certificate" alert message before closing the connection.
 All servers are RECOMMENDED to transition to SHA-256 or better as soon as possible to maintain interoperability with implementations currently in the process of phasing out SHA-1 support.

 Note that a certificate containing a key for one signature algorithm MAY be signed using a different signature algorithm (for instance,